How to Reduce Credit Risk and Employee Friction at Banks

 Determined to increase sales and market share, banks continue to focus on external communications.
 They develop marketing and corporate communications strategies designed to reach target audiences and convert them to bank customers.

 Undoubtedly, developing strong external communications programs to reach audiences continues to be critical to bank revenue growth.
-However, recent events in the lending community that led to significant losses for many banks prove that greater focus on internal communications is crucial.
+However, recent events in the lending community that led to significant losses for many banks prove that greater focus on internal communications is one of the crucial ways to reduce credit risk.

 In fact, regulators have charged banks with creating a risk management framework that meets a substantially increased array of new rules.
 Consequently, financial institutions have become focused on substantially reducing loan defaults related to poor credit policies.
 Increasingly, banks have made it their mission to build credit-driven cultures where all staff is responsible for managing credit risks.